eth-cscs/abcpy/doc/source/user_customization.rst

 .. literalinclude:: ../../examples/extensions/models/gaussian_cpp/pmcabc-gaussian_model_simple.py
    :language: python
-   :lines: 3 - 45
+   :lines: 3 - 60
+   :linenos:

-The important lines are where we import the wrapper code as a module (line 2) and call the respective model function (line -2).
+The important lines are where we import the wrapper code as a module (line 3) and call the respective model function (line 48).

 The full code is available in `examples/extensions/models/gaussion_cpp/`.
 To simplify compilation of SWIG and C++ code we created a Makefile.
 Note that you